 Most cameras come with a proprietary rechargeable battery.
 Buy another one and keep them both charged.
 Cameras that can take AA batteries have an advantage if you're somewhere where they are readily available, but they usually don't last long and are bulky to carry.

 Your camera will come with a charger and/or a cable for charging the battery in the camera.
 Make sure you have all these packed.
 You'll probably need a wall plug converter if you're heading overseas.
 Most chargers work in a number of countries, but it pays to check.
 Don't forget to pack a connection cable for downloading your images.

 Storage cards (SD and Compact Flash) are relatively cheap, so it makes sense to have more than one.
 They're pretty robust devices, but keep them away from dust and moisture which can easily be transferred into your camera.

-TIP: if your SD Card gets wet, dry it off and leave it for at least 24 hours in a dry place before trying to use it.
+If your SD Card gets wet, dry it off and leave it for at least 24 hours in a dry place before trying to use it.
+If it falls in salt water, gently wash it off with fresh water, or the salt may corrode the connection points.
 Generally it'll survive and you shouldn't lose the images on it.

 What about back-ups?

 If you're travelling for a long period or just take lots of pictures it may be a good idea to take a small laptop with you so you can download your images and free up space on your storage card.
 If you're really concerned about losing precious shots, you can also take a small USB external drive and back the images up to it occasionally.
 All this adds weight and stuff you have to look after, but it could save some heartache.
 Cloud storage is another option.

 They're bulky, clumsy and take up space.
 Consider your needs carefully, but even the best image stabilisation can't compete with a solid tripod when the light gets really low.